YINI-lang/YINI-spec/YINI-Specification.md

 ## Preface
 **YINI was designed with a simple idea in mind:** configuration files should be easy for humans to write, read, and understand — without sacrificing structure or future flexibility.
 It aims to stay minimal, yet flexible enough to express a wide range of configuration needs.

+That said, there are already many excellent configuration formats out there, and most are great at what they do. **YINI isn't trying to replace them** — it's intended as a complement to existing formats.

+The motivation for YINI arose during another project, where a configuration format was needed in the spirit of INI — but with a well-defined specification (something INI lacks) and a few modern features.
+There appeared to be a practical gap that none of the existing formats quite addressed, at least not for the specific needs of that project.

-While inspired by established formats such as INI, JSON, Python, Markdown, and YAML, YINI introduces a clean, minimalistic design focused on human readability, structural clarity, and extensibility for the future.
+While inspired by established formats such as INI, JSON, Python, Markdown, and YAML, YINI introduces a clean, minimalistic design **focused on human readability**, **structural clarity**, and extensibility for the future.
-One of YINI's key strengths is its intuitive approach to **nesting sections**, allowing complex structures to be expressed in a simple, natural, and visually clear way — without the heavy indentation rules or syntax overhead found in other formats.
+One of YINI's key strengths is its intuitive approach to **nesting sections**, allowing complex structures to be expressed in a simple, natural, and visually clear way — without the strict indentation rules or syntax overhead found in some other formats.

 YINI embraces simplicity as a strength, offering just enough rules to stay consistent, while staying forgiving enough for real-world use.

 This specification defines the YINI format with care and clarity, aiming to serve both casual users and implementers seeking a robust, reliable configuration format.
 Above all, YINI remains true to its founding goal: **make configuration effortless**.

+Nonetheless, some aspects of the format may initially raise questions, as certain design decisions were carefully weighed against competing goals.
+For instance, YINI deliberately adopts  the C-style approach of using `//` for line comments, rather than using the `#` symbol.
+Instead, the `#` character is reserved for section headers and hexadecimal number notation.

+(See more in Section 1.2.1, "The # Marker vs Comment")

 ---